postgresml/postgresml/packages/README.md

 ### `postgresml-dashboard`

 A Debian (Ubuntu 22.04) package which compiles and distributes `pgml-dashboard`.
 It follows the same release cadence as the extension package, documented below.
+The dashboard is distributed separately because it's a web app and often won't run on the same system as PostgresML.

 ### `postgresml-python`